Estimated reading time: 7 minutes

 8. Exercise

-These simple, everyday exercises can calm their busy brains, boost focus, and help them feel more balanced.
+These simple, everyday exercises can calm busy brains, boost focus, and help your kid feel more balanced.
 Finding fun ways to work movement into their day isn’t just good for their body—it’s great for their emotional health too!

 9. Neurofeedback and PEMF